infobloxopen/atlas-db/README.md

 and maintain a specific version of the database schema.

 ## Prerequisite
-   - Kubernetes cluster version should be > 1.9
+   - Kubernetes cluster version should be >= 1.10
+   - `CustomResourceSubresources` must be enabled.
+This can be done by passing `--feature-gates=CustomResourceSubresources=true` while starting kubernetes cluster.
    - Migration/Initialization scripts should follow [this](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md)
    - GitHub is the only supported source for Migration scripts.
    - To access gitHub source need user's **personal access tokens**